This blog may contain affiliate links. Read our disclosure policy for more info.

 Parks Canada Passes can be bought online here or at one of the Visitor Centers or booths at the entrance to many national parks.

-This is one of the most important parts of your trip and in Banff, the selection can be overwhelming and expensive.
+This is one of the most important parts of your trip, and in Banff, the selection can be overwhelming and expensive.
 There are lots of different areas to consider when it comes to deciding where to stay in Banff National Park.
 There are also plenty of great hotels in Banff town to consider.
-Below are some amazing hotels we recommend:
+Below are some wonderful hotels we recommend:

 Important info: Accommodation in Banff can be tricky.
-For starters, you need to book well in advance if you want to have a large selection.
-In the peaks of winter and summer, Banff often books out months in advance.
+For starters, you need to book well in advance if you want to have a large selection, as hotels can easily book up over a month beforehand!

 Renting a Car in Alberta